 - Real-time audio and visual feedback

-- Built in gait profiles that mimic natural walking patterns
+- Three physiological gait profiles that mimic natural walking patterns

 - Therapy has proven to improve balance, ambulation, coordination, stamina and posture, as well as confidence and endurance, while decreasing compensatory strategies and muscle spasticity